Generalized Core Inverse in a proper $*$-ring

 Moreover, $aa^{\cc}=aa^{\tp{\cd}}a^k\left(a^k\right)^{(1,3)}=a^{\tp{\cd}}a^{k+1}\left(a^k\right)^{(1,3)}=a^k\left(a^k\right)^{(1,3)}.$ \end{proof} \begin{corollary} Let $a\in\R^{\tp{\cd}}$ with $\ind_{cd}(a)=k$.
 If $(a^k)^{\dagger}$ exists, then $a^{\cc}=a^{\tp{\cd}}a^k\left(a^k\right)^{\dg}$ and $aa^{\cc}=a^k\left(a^k\right)^{\dag}.$ \end{corollary} From Corollary \ref{prop4.16}, we can derive the following result. \begin{lemma} Let $a\in\R^{\tp{\cd}}$ with $\ind_{cd}(a)=k$.
 If $(a^k)^{\dagger}$ exists, then $(a^{\cc})^k=(a^{\tp{\cd}})^ka^k(a^k)^{\dagger}=(a^k)^{\#}a^k(a^k)^{\dagger}=(a^k)^{\tp{\core}}$. \end{lemma}

 \begin{corollary} Let $a\in\R^{\tp{\cd}}$ with $\ind_{cd}(a)=k$.
-If $a^k\in\R^{\#}\cap \R^{\dagger}$, then $ a^{\cc}=a^{\tp{\cd}}a^k \left(a^{k}\right)^{\tp{\core}}. $ \end{corollary} \begin{proof} \cite{LINDFIELD201973} Using Lemma \ref{lm:core-drazin} and Lemma \ref{lm:central-D-group}, we obtain
+If $a^k\in\R^{\#}\cap \R^{\dagger}$, then $ a^{\cc}=a^{\tp{\cd}}a^k \left(a^{k}\right)^{\tp{\core}}. $ \end{corollary} \begin{proof} Using Lemma \ref{lm:core-drazin} and Lemma \ref{lm:central-D-group}, we obtain

-Applying Corollary \ref{prop4.16}, we have $a^{\cc}=a^{\tp{\cd}}a^k \left(a^{k}\right)^{\core}.$ \end{proof} Next, we discuss the additive property of the central Drazin inverse which is an essential result for proving additive property of the central weak core inverse.
+Applying Corollary \ref{prop4.16}, we have $a^{\cc}=a^{\tp{\cd}}a^k \left(a^{k}\right)^{\core}.$ \end{proof} Next, we discuss the additive property of {the} central Drazin inverse, which is essential for proving the additive property of {the} central weak core inverse.